 Safety at sea is my business, so I know a little about ships, sex and sea.
 A luxury cruise in the West Indies is my preferred style of travel.
 Good food!
 Plenty sex.
 Champagne for breakfast, lobster for lunch and caviar in the evening.
 Walking the decks in the evening, kissing in the Moon light, swimming in the aft end pool at midnight, dancing all night long and making love after breakfast.
 Space travel?
 Being locked up inside a tin can space ship for weeks with no shower, sex, swimming in water, etc. Sounds crazy.
 No fun at all!

 But the little Moon trip is easy, if you believe in pseudoscience.
 The Moon is always at an almost fixed distance from Earth.
-Just copy paste or duplicate the 1969 NASA Apollo 11 trip but using 2018 technology.
-The trip takes say a week.
+Just copy paste or duplicate the 1969 NASA Apollo 11 trip but using 2019 technology.
+The trip takes say a week and involve plenty orbit changes and two landings.
 If you believe NASA.

-All governments in the world tell their citizens that you have to apply a force at departure out of Earth orbit, other force(s) to land on Moon/Mars and finally apply more force(s) to depart Moon/Mars at the right dates, locations and times and then simply drop back on Earth.
+All governments in the world tell their citizens that you have to apply a force at departure into a modified Earth orbit, other force(s) to orbit and land on Moon/Mars and finally apply more force(s) to depart Moon/Mars at the right dates, locations and times and then simply drop back on Earth.
 But to produce forces you need fuel.
 Part of the Challenge is to establish if you can carry the fuel with you.
 Sounds simple, doesn't it?
 And forget the sex!
 And the champagne!
 And the caviar!
 It is not provided during the space trips, even if it should.

 An application to collect my €1M should include